Activities at the Estate

 We do not offer a formal swimming area at Silverlaken, but guest often paddle out and swim from the kayaks.
 The Perry Public Beach is just a few miles away at the North East end of the lake as well.

-The Silver Lake Sailing Club leases space next to the Silverlaken Lodge and offers sailing lessons, sailboat/rowboat rentals and fishing kayaks.
+Coming Soon: The Silver Lake Sailing Club plans to lease space next to the Silverlaken Lodge and offers sailing lessons, sailboat/rowboat rentals and fishing kayaks.
 Please contact them directly for rates and availability.

 Powerboats & SUP rentals are available at Silverlakemarine.com.
 If you wish to rent a pontoon boat, please contact the marina well in advance of your trip to make a reservation.